-How Visual Search Works and Helps Users Get What They Are After
+What is Visual Search Technology and How it Helps Users Get What They Are After

 As one of the most hyped fields of AI, computer vision has applications in different areas of business and everyday life.
 Cision reports that computer vision is set for more growth in popularity.
 The AI in computer vision market is predicted to reach $25,32 billion by 2023.
 Click To Tweet

-Computer vision has revolutionized retail, customer services, automotive, and healthcare sectors.
-Experts argue whether it is possible or not to teach machines to perceive the world like us.
+No doubt, that technology isn’t flawless, but it’s proved its effectiveness in image detection and recognition.
+Some experts claim that it’s got great potential and will be gaining momentum in 2021.
+Others argue whether it is possible or not to teach machines to perceive the world like us.
 Let’s shed some light on this controversial point.

 What is Computer Vision?